Odd Ways Your Menstrual Cycle Changes You

 How to Manage Your Fluctuations

-There are a couple of ways to help deal with unpleasant feelings, specifically, during the luteal phase.
-Like most things, center on maintaining healthy choices and a healthy lifestyle.
-Here are a couple of ways to help deal with pesky PMS symptoms and other hormone induced fluctuations:
+There are a couple of ways to help deal with unpleasant feelings, specifically during the luteal phase mood fluctuations.
+Like most things, this centers on maintaining healthy choices and a healthy lifestyle.
+Here are a couple of ways to help deal with pesky PMS symptoms and other hormone-induced fluctuations:

 Some women can go through their month with no problems at all.
-But many have to deal with irritable body changes that they weren’t expecting.
-Or don’t always attribute to their menstrual cycle.
+However, many have to deal with unexpected and irritable body changes that they don’t always attribute to their menstrual cycle.

 You have permission to blame it on the myriad of hormones flowing about freely.
 We are at the mercy of our bodies.
-Our moods, sleep pattern, skin conditions, bathroom habits, shopping habits, etc.
+Our moods, sleep patterns, skin conditions, bathroom habits, shopping habits, etc.

-And as much as this is normal for most women, there are varying degrees that are not.
-If you’re experiencing mild bloating and cramps.
-That’s normal!
-If you’re in bed for days with migraine, or debilitating nausea or getting angry every month during your cycle.
-That’s not totally normal!
+As much as this is normal for most women, there are varying degrees that are not.
+If you’re experiencing mild bloating and cramps, that’s normal!
+If you’re in bed for days with migraine, debilitating nausea, or getting angry every month during your cycle, that’s not normal!

 If that sounds familiar, call your doctor.
 Decide if there are any underlying conditions and if there are over-the-counter medications that can be prescribed to help regulate these inconvenient hormonal swings.